ElegyEngine/ElegyEngine/README.md

 # Elegy.Engine

-The core of a "virtual game engine" that runs on top of Godot 4.0, specialised for developing retro-style first-person shooters and similar games from the late 90s and early 2000s.
+C# and Vulkan game engine, specialised for developing retro-style first-person shooters and similar games from the late 90s and early 2000s.
-It is launched by [Elegy.Launcher](https://github.com/ElegyEngine/ElegyLauncher) which also provides it access to a GodotSharp instance.

 Check out [Elegy.TestGame](src/Elegy.TestGame) for an example game module, as well as the other tools and plugins:
 * [Elegy.DevConsole](src/Elegy.DevConsole) - external developer console plugin